crajkumar73/MLforDataScience/README.md

 # Topic 1: Machine Learning Packages in R and Python

-A simple project todemonstrate initial proficiency with the programming tools required for Python and implementing foundational machine learning algorithms.
+A simple project to demonstrate my proficiency with the programming tools required for Python and implementing foundational machine learning algorithms.

 ## Getting Started